 This roasted asparagus with lemon zest is the perfect side dish!
 It's the easiest way to prepare asparagus in the oven.
 It roasts up so easily and is healthy and bright from the lemon.

 This post contains some affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.

 This time of year is amazing for fresh produce like asparagus.
-And when it’s in season, that usually means it’s inexpensive too!
+And when it's in season, that usually means it's inexpensive too!
 A win-win.
-I picked up a bunch of thin asparagus at the grocery store and roasted it on up alongside some fish the other night for dinner.
+I picked up a bunch of thin asparagus at the grocery store and roasted it in the oven alongside some fish the other night for dinner.
 It was SO good.
 Added a bunch of lemon zest right on the top, and served it with a couple of lemon halves.
-A side of roasted asparagus that is tasty and oh-so easy.
+A side of roasted asparagus that is tasty and incredibly easy.

 If you're using thicker asparagus, you'll need to cook it longer, maybe more like 25-30 minutes.
 So make sure to check often!
 You'll know it's done when it looks slightly charred, and is no longer stiff.
 Don't let the asparagus burn though!
 Keep an eye on those tips, because those tend to cook more quickly than the other parts.

 This recipe is SO easy too.
 My favorite kind.
 We had just come back from Disney World when I made this (and if you've ever been to Disney World with a one-year old, you know that it's not really a vacation).
 So we were exhausted.
 And I needed an easy side.
 One that didn't require much chopping or prep.
 One that could just go into the oven and cook quickly.
 This asparagus checked those boxes.